 Komehyo can also leverage a vast amount of sales data accumulated so far.

-It can purchase easy-to-sell products based on its sales data, including those involving visitors to Japan that have been growing rapidly, Takeo said, stressing that the company is "different from shops relying on speculation."
+It can purchase easy-to-sell products based on its sales data, including those involving visitors to Japan, which has been a rapidly growing market, Takeo said, stressing that the company is "different from shops relying on speculation."

 The image of used products has improved especially among young people.
 A growing number of consumers overseas prefer secondhand products as goods that had previously been loved and cared for.